amaan784/Task-Tracker-Terminal/README.md

 # Task Tracker Terminal
- A task tracker app / table made for the terminal
+ A task tracker app / table made for the terminal using Python

+ # Libraries used-

  ## Instructions-